GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ![image](https://github.com/GBlanch/Python-with-BeautifulSoup-for-Web-Scraping/assets/136500426/1df7183b-bb33-411a-950a-96c946f34089)

 The word `shipping` as well as the `$` symbol is appearing in the result of the list `shipprice`.
-Hence we need to apply the `text` and `replace` function, respectively.
+Hence we need to apply the `text` and `replace` functions, respectively.
 This reads as follows:

 ![image](https://github.com/GBlanch/Python-with-BeautifulSoup-for-Web-Scraping/assets/136500426/7a32d6ee-e58b-4e2c-ab28-484d2750d726)

+And so we have obtained solely the value of the price without any other irrelevant data.

 Having mentioned this other case and going back to our list `prices` - and as we saw before -, the type of each element within the list is still a string, therefore we ought to cast them into a numeric value.
 We will utilize the function `to_numeric` from `Pandas `to attain this: